Category Archives: News

 As well as creating fun, the event brought together leaders from different business, education and community organisations who are members or supporters of a new broad-based alliance to get more people cycling in MK, especially children.

-It was an opportunity to hear from civic and political leaders about their visions for cycling in MK.
+It was an opportunity to hear from civic and political leaders about their visions for cycling in MK and secure important pledges.

 • Dame Ann Limb, High Sheriff of Buckinghamshire, said: “I am totally behind MK Council’s ambition to find ways to get more children cycling to school.
 Walking and cycling are good for people, places, and the planet which is at the heart of my sustainability focus as High Sheriff.”